-(Australia Market Only)
+(Only for Australia market)

 This vehicle is equipped with an engine braking system.
 The CVT primary clutch mounted to the engine crankshaft contains a one-way bearing that creates engine braking, which occurs when the throttle is completely closed, the engine is below the primary clutch engagement RPM, and the vehicle is at speed.
 It uses the engine's compression/resistive force to slow the over-driving transmission speed via the CVT drive belt, thereby slowing the entire vehicle gradually.